Simon Rex: Music (2005–2020)

-Film career resurgence (2021–present)
+Film resurgence (2021–present)

-In Red Rocket (2021), Rex plays the lead in the comedy-drama as a washed-up ex-porn star who returns to his hometown where they are not exactly happy to see him.
-On October 23, 2020, The Florida Project director Sean Baker called Rex, whom he had never met, and convinced him to send an audition tape via iPhone with only five minutes to prepare.
-Rex then drove to Galveston, Texas without telling his agent to avoid having to quarantine after a flight with filming set to begin three days later.
-The film premiered in competition for the Palme d'Or at the 2021 Cannes Film Festival and Rex has received rave reviews and several awards.
+In 2020, Rex, stuck in a floundering music endeavor with film opportunities having dried up, received a call from director Sean Baker asking him to send in a video audition for the film Red Rocket, after which he was quickly offered the lead role.
+Rex stated: "Sean Baker gave me a shot when nobody else would ...
+I didn't really work for over a decade.
+And I think Sean wanted to prove to people that he could show someone like me could do it."
+The film premiered in competition for the Palme d'Or at the 2021 Cannes Film Festival and the film - and particularly Rex's performance - received overwhelmingly positive reviews.
+The film was considered a serious acting career breakthrough for Rex and his comeback in the industry.

-In October 2021, as a result of the success of Red Rocket, Rex signed with the management firm Range Media Partners.
-He will next be seen in Down Low with Zachary Quinto and then Mack & Rita opposite Diane Keaton.
-He has also signed on to co-star in National Anthem.
+In October 2021, as a result of the attention Red Rocket had garnered, Rex signed with the management firm Range Media Partners.
+He next appeared in Mack & Rita, starring Diane Keaton, followed by Down Low with Zachary Quinto.
+Soon after that, he was cast in a number of other films that premiered in film festivals, such as Americana and The Sweet East.
+Other film appearances include Greedy People, Blink Twice, and Everything's Going to Be Great.
+He was cast in a supporting role in The Leader, a biopic about the Heaven's Gate cult led by Marshall Applewhite.

-He appeared in the April 2, 2022 episode of Saturday Night Live hosted by Jerrod Carmichael with musical guest Gunna, in the music video "Short-Ass Movies", where in addition to appearing as himself, his face is used for Ernest P. Worrell.
+Rex appeared in the April 2, 2022 episode of Saturday Night Live hosted by Jerrod Carmichael with musical guest Gunna, in the music video "Short-Ass Movies", where in addition to appearing as himself, his face is used for Ernest P. Worrell.

+Other activities

+In late 2023, Rex co-founded a re-launched men's skincare brand out of Colorado known as MOX.
+As the face of the brand, he regularly promotes MOX products on his social media and during interviews.

 Personal life

 In his late 40s, Rex reconnected with his father.
 They shared a "psychedelic experience" during which Rex learned his grandfather was a "spiritual leader" who was "not always the most faithful member of his flock."

-Rex bought a house in Laurel Canyon after the success of Scary Movie 3, but he was living in a guesthouse in the Venice neighbourhood of Los Angeles when he was offered US$70,000 by British tabloids to falsely claim he had dated Meghan Markle, his co-star in Cuts.
+Rex bought a house in Laurel Canyon after the success of Scary Movie 3.
+He was living in a guesthouse in the Venice neighborhood of Los Angeles when he was offered US$70,000 by British tabloids to falsely claim he had dated Meghan Markle, his co-star in Cuts.

 Tabloids speculated that he had dated Paris Hilton, but he insisted they were just "friends that held hands."

 Rex lives off the grid in Joshua Tree, California, in the middle of the Mojave Desert.